LukeBriggsDev/LukeBriggsDev.github.io/posts/the-laypersons-guide-to-latex/index.md

 The results from Word are as follows:
 ![full word document](static/postimages/11/full.png)

 It looks *okay*.
 It looks far better than what some people create in Word.
 Even creating something okay looking feels like a hack though.
-Having nice paragraph spacing underneath headings required my to individually change all the line spacing options by hand.
+Having nice paragraph spacing underneath headings required me to individually change all the line spacing options by hand.
 Anyone who has ever tried to implement code into a word document also knows that it will require you to sacrifice your firstborn.

 Now, for a LaTeX document:
 ![full latex](static/postimages/11/fulllatex.png)